relfreq: Interpretation of Relative Frequency Tables

 Which of the following statements are correct?

-In the percentage table, the total sums are about 100 (except for possible rounding errors).
-Hence, the table provides total percentages, i.e., the relative frequencies for each combination of location type and satisfaction level.
+In the percentage table, the row sums are about 100 (except for possible rounding errors).
+Hence, the table provides row percentages, i.e., conditional relative frequencies for location given satisfaction level.

 • True.
-This is the correct interpretation for total percentages.
+This is the correct interpretation for row percentages.

-• False.
-This is an interpretation for row percentages, but the table provides total percentages.
+• True.
+This is the correct interpretation for row percentages.

 • False.
 The column sums are not equal to 100.